-- There is no further payment for oxygen equipment during the 5 year reasonable useful lifetime (RUL) of the equipment after 36 rental payments have been made.
-If use of portable equipment begins after the use of stationary equipment begins, payment for the portable equipment can continue after payment of the stationary equipment ends until 36 rental payments have been made for the portable equipment. - The supplier who provided the equipment during the 36th rental month is required to continue to provide the equipment, accessories, contents (if applicable), maintenance, and repair of the oxygen equipment during the 5 year RUL of the equipment. - A new 36 month rental period can begin only for: - a) Specific incident of damage beyond repair (e.g. fire, flood, etc.), or
+There is no further payment for oxygen equipment during the 5 year reasonable useful lifetime (RUL) of the equipment after 36 rental payments have been made.
+If use of portable equipment begins after the use of stationary equipment begins, payment for the portable equipment can continue after payment of the stationary equipment ends until 36 rental payments have been made for the portable equipment.

-- b) Break-in need for at least 60 calendar days plus the days remaining in the month of discontinuation and new medical necessity is established. - A new 36 month rental period does not start for: - a) Replacing equipment due to malfunction, wear and tear, routine maintenance, repair, - b) Providing different equipment based on a physician order or a member request. - c) Break-in need less than 60 calendar days plus the days remaining in the month of discontinuation; - d) Changing suppliers.
+The supplier who provided the equipment during the 36th rental month is required to continue to provide the equipment, accessories, contents (if applicable), maintenance, and repair of the oxygen equipment during the 5 year RUL of the equipment.

+A new 36 month rental period can begin only in the following situation:

+• Specific incident of damage beyond repair (e.g. dropped and broken, fire, flood, etc.), or the item is stolen or lost

+A new 36 month rental period does not start for:

+- Replacing equipment due to malfunction, wear and tear, routine maintenance, repair,

+- Providing different equipment based on a physician order or a member request,

+- Break-in-need

+- Break-in-billing

+- Changing suppliers.